-ND No. 2-020101-152-E
+ND No. 2-020101-174-E

-St. Petersburg 2022
+St. Petersburg

-RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS
+RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS (PART III)

-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2022 (except for Part XX which came into force on 15 March 2022).
+The present version of Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) has been approved in accordance with the established approval procedure and comes into force on 1 January 2024.

-The present edition of the Rules is based on the 2021 edition taking into account the amendments and additions developed immediately before publication.
+The present version is based on the version dated 20 February 2023 and Rule Change Notice No. 23-247251 taking into account the amendments and additions developed immediately before publication (refer to the Revision History).